brian-carroll/blog/articles/comparables.md

          */
 	}

-    //  ... recursively compare lists ...
+    //  ... recursively compare lists (the only remaining comparable type) }
-}
 ```

 Elm's `Int`, `Float` and `String` values correspond directly to JavaScript primitives and can be identified using JavaScript's `typeof` operator.
-This is not something we'll have available in WebAssembly, so we'll have to find another way.
+This is not something we'll have available in WebAssembly, so we'll have to find another way to get the same kind of information.

 The other Elm types are all represented as different object types. `Char` values are represented as [String objects][string-objects] and can be identified using the `instanceof` operator.
 Again, `instanceof` is not available in WebAssembly, and we need something else.

 In the next part of the function we get a clue that when Elm values are represented as JS objects, they normally have a `$` property.
 This is set to different values for different types.
 It's `#2` or `#3` for Tuples, `[]` or `::` for Lists, and can take on various other values for custom types and records.
+In `--optimize` mode it becomes a number.

-Aha!
-This `$` thing gives us a clue how we can do this.
-It's just an extra piece of data that's bundled along with the value itself.
-In a byte-level implementation, we can make it a header that goes in front of the bytes for the value itself.
+Now this is something we _can_ do in WebAssembly.
+The `$` property is just an extra piece of data that's bundled along with the value itself.
+We can add a "header" of extra bytes in front of the runtime representation of every value to carry the type information we need.

-Let's see what that system looks like.
+The table below shows an outline of what this could look like.

 [string-objects]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String#Distinction_between_string_primitives_and_String_objects